 There haven't been any terrorist attacks in Monterrey's recent history, but they shouldn't be ruled out.
 Remain vigilant at all times and aware of your surroundings.

 SCAMS RISK : MEDIUM

-You should be very street smart in order to avoid the many scams that might cross your way.
-Decline all drinks sent by strangers, double check all information and negotiate everything in advance.
+You should be very street smart to avoid the many scams that might cross your way.
+Decline all drinks sent by strangers, double-check all information and negotiate everything in advance.